 Is Standardization IT’s Friend or Foe—or Both?

-Here at VMware, we have talked about the digital workspace story for years.
+We have talked about the digital workspace journey for years at VMware.
 But if you put 10 people in a room and ask them what a digital workspace is or how to get there, you will get at least 25 very interesting and very different answers.

 Many of us technologists jump right into an architectural discussion or show off a cool demo focusing on self-service access.
 Others might point to an app catalog.
 Still others talk about a “virtual workspace,” where their virtual desktop is their “digital workspace.”
-Of course, they are all wrong and they are all right.
+They are all wrong, and they are all right.
 This makes discussions about what it takes to create a digital workspace extremely tough.

-Recently, a team across VMware—from product managers and marketers to engineers, designers and professional services architects—sat down with some talented artists and storytellers to create a digital workspace “story map.”
-The goal of the story map was to replace reams of fluffy whitepapers and never-ending slide decks (I get to say that since I am one of those marketing types who create them).
-We wanted to foster a richly visual dialog about the journey to the digital workspace.
+Recently, a team across VMware—from product managers and marketers to engineers, designers and professional services architects—sat down with some talented artists and storytellers to create a digital workspace journey map.
+The goal of the map is to replace reams of fluffy whitepapers and never-ending slide decks (I get to say that since I am one of those marketing types who create them) with a way to foster a richly visual dialog about the journey to the digital workspace.
 No products.
 No technology.
 Just the journey itself.

-We took these ideas to some of our best customers and partners, and it was amazing to hear the excitement in their voices.
+We took these ideas to some of our best customers and partners, and heard the excitement in their voices.
 They too struggled to articulate their own vision of the digital workspace to colleagues and management.
-We took their feedback and further refined the story map into the image we are proud to share with you today.
+We took their feedback and further refined the map into the image we are proud to share with you today.

-Part 1 of the Digital Workspace Story: Is Standardization IT’s Friend or Foe—or Both?
+Part 1: Is Standardization IT’s Friend or Foe—or Both?

 Standardization is in the DNA of probably anyone in IT, learned from process-oriented organizations.
 The concept of interchangeable parts popularized by Eli Whitney in the production of guns and cotton gins allowed manufacturers to better specialize labor, reduce production costs and permit better serviceability of increasingly complex machines.
 It is no surprise that we want to apply the same logic to IT by supplying modern tools of production (namely apps and devices) to today’s workforce.